Discover Argentina and Explore the Fossil and Dinosaurs of Ischigualasto

 The Triassic Period is well known to have been bookended by two of the big-five extinction events.
 Between these extinction events Earth also experienced numerous climatic disruptions including the Carnian Pluvial Episode.
 It was this short episode during the Triassic Period around 232 million years ago that influenced the rise and diversification of dinosaurs and whose story is reflected in the Ischigualasto Formation.

+The Carnian Age was a time when volcanic activity and tectonic rifting across Pangaea led to an intense and disruptive change in the climate.
 Both global warming from the release of greenhouse gases principally carbon dioxide from the Wrangellia Large Igneous Province of western Canada and an increase in rainfall created tropical conditions across the globe.

 The shift from an arid climate to a tropical climate influenced the reshaping of ecosystems and triggered a growth in biodiversity both on land and in the seas.
 On land the availability of water meant that lakes and river system grew both in number and size and the rates of weathering and erosion increased released vast quantities of nutrients into the environment.